Dishuk/gattc/docs/docgen.md

 ## Generating Both Formats

 `gattc compile` and `gattc release` only clear files in the *currently configured* format.
-This means you can keep Markdown and HTML outputs side-by-side in the same directory — useful when you want MD for git reviews and HTML for browser viewing:
+This means Markdown and HTML outputs can coexist in the same directory — useful when MD is preferred for git reviews and HTML for browser viewing:

 ```bash
 # Generate both (MD from config, HTML on demand)